Here's Our Rant About Takung Art Co. Ltd. (TKAT)

 Takung Art Co.
-Ltd. (AMEX:TKAT) went up by 17.17% from its latest closing price compared to the recent 1-year high of $74.11.
-The company’s stock price has collected -4.66% of loss in the last five trading sessions.
+Ltd. (AMEX:TKAT) went up by 5.85% from its latest closing price compared to the recent 1-year high of $74.11.
+The company’s stock price has collected 15.82% of gains in the last five trading sessions.
 Press Release reported on 07/13/21 that Takung Art Co., Ltd Announces Closing of $5.0 Million Private Placement

 Is It Worth Investing in Takung Art Co.
 Ltd. (AMEX :TKAT) Right Now?